 Monterey Bay Aquarium Seafood Watch

 The Maryland Zoo partners with Seafood Watch as a way to further our efforts to conserve African Penguins.
-The seafood watch program guides consumers in making seafood choices that have the smallest negative impact on the environment through their printed guide, website and mobile app.
+The Seafood Watch program guides consumers in making seafood choices that have the smallest negative impact on the environment through their printed guide and website.
 Overfishing is a serious issue that causes wild penguins to have to compete more, swim further and wait longer to find food, which puts their survival at risk.
-As a Seafood watch partner, we can empower our visitors to make choices in their own lives that protect African Penguins in the wild.
+As a Seafood Watch partner, we can empower our visitors to make choices in their own lives that protect African penguins in the wild.